10 Easy Essential Oil Perfume Blends Inspired by Famous Perfumes

 When you have found one you love, work out the ratio to fill small roller bottles.
 These are usually 10ml in size, but can vary.
 All the blends must be diluted before being used on the skin.
 To save you needing scales, these are very approximate safe levels.

 20 drops of EO’s in total is approximately 1 ml or 1 gram.
-If the number of drops makes the maths difficult, you can take this up to 25 drops.
+If the number of drops makes the math difficult, you can take this up to 25 drops.
 If you are using 10ml roller ball bottles, add the 20 (or up to 25) drops of essential oil perfume recipe and top up the bottle with jojoba oil or liquid coconut oil.
 Apply to your pulse points and wrists.
 Don’t forget to label the bottle and keep it away from children.

 If you prefer to make a perfume spray, decide on the size of the bottle you are going to use.
-You can easily get slim 10 ml bottles which are perfect for carrying in a bag or for travel.
+You can easily get slim 10 ml bottles, which are perfect for carrying in a bag or for travel.
 Add the 20 to 25 drops from whichever essential oil perfume recipe you like, then top it up to the shoulder of the bottle with ethanol alcohol such as Everclear.
 Vodka may not be strong enough to solubilise some of the heavier oils.

 Stand the bottle in a small glass and wait for the oils to dissolve into the alcohol.
 You can put your thumb over the opening and shake the bottle.
 Heavier oils like Vetiver take longer to dissolve and it can be several hours!
 When everything looks well combined, add a few drops of distilled water and then put the spray top on.